Screenly/cli/docs/CommandLineHelp.md

 ###### **Options:**

 * `--name <NAME>` — Profile name to store the token under.
 Defaults to the active profile, or "default" on a fresh install
+* `--token-stdin` — Read the token from stdin instead of prompting, for scripts: `echo "$TOKEN" | screenly login --token-stdin`.
+Implied when stdin is not a terminal